LarytheLord/LarytheLord/README.md

 Hey , oh Hi there!🙋
-I’m Abi, a full web dev, open-source enthusiast, and hackathon explorer.
+I’m Abi, a full web & app dev, open-source enthusiast, and hackathon explorer.
 I hate building useless stuff.

 Outside of tech, you’ll find me waking up early to study, posting coding content on social media, or diving into a good Manhwa.